cody-greene/scssify/README.md

 The default settings are listed below.
 They may be overridden though the CLI, package.json (`scssify` property) or though the API options.

+In order for PostCSS plugins to be used, they must be installed in your projects `package.json`

 ``` js
   var browserify = require('browserify');
   var scssify = require('scssify');